Wyoming town - population 1 - sells for $900,000 to Vietnamese buyer

-SALMON, Idaho The town of Buford, Wyoming - population 1 - was sold for $900,000 to an unidentified buyer from Vietnam on Thursday after an 11-minute Internet auction that attracted worldwide interest.
+SALMON, Idaho The town of Buford, Wyoming - population 1 - was sold for $900,000 (568,200 pounds) to an unidentified buyer from Vietnam on Thursday after an 11-minute Internet auction that attracted worldwide interest.

 The buyer, who wished to remain anonymous, flew to Wyoming from Vietnam for a purchase he likened to "the American dream," according to a statement released by Williams & Williams, the Oklahoma auction house handling the sale.